timsinashok/spexy/README.md

 This collection stores the details of individual glasses available in various stores.
 It includes the following fields:

-- `_id`: A unique identifier for each pair of glasses.
+- `_id`: A unique identifier for each pair of glasses provided by MONGODB.
 - `Glass_Name`: The name/model of the glasses.
 - `Price`: The price of the glasses.
 - `Colors`: A list of colors available for the glasses.